Tag: CRPS Cure

 CRPS chose to attack me in January 2020 after a routine surgery for a broken right wrist.
 Plunged into excruciating pain, I could not comprehend what was happening to me.
 I googled and googled trying to come to terms with my diagnosis.
 I cried for days as all sites confirmed the prognosis of ‘incurable’, ‘debilitating’.

-It seemed despite the defeatism of all the other sites, that there was a chance, a good chance of recovery for this dreadful condition.
+It seemed despite the defeatism of all the other sites, that there was a chance, even a good chance of recovery for this dreadful condition.
 100% within a year of diagnosis and at best 70% for individuals who had suffered longer.
 Compared to the cost of long-term pain relief and physiotherapy, over many years, the treatment in a clinic over two weeks seemed reasonable.
 Plus, a trip to beautiful Italy alone would surely cheer the soul!

-The crippling pain spread to my shoulder and neck, immobilizing my entire upper right side.
+The crippling pain of my CRPS spread to my shoulder and neck, immobilizing my entire upper right side.
 I felt there was no time to lose.
-With the help of my son and an interpreter, I booked treatment for the infusions for March 3, 2020.
-This necessitated flights from Australia to Rome then a train trip to Genova.
+With the help of my son and an interpreter, I booked treatment for the Neridronate infusions for March 3, 2020.
+This involves a needle inserted into the arm to deliver the medication over two hours.
+Dr. Giusti sent me all the information and kindly updated me as to what pathology results etc I needed to send before approval.
+Patients need to be in reasonable health to avoid complications.
+As I was coming all the way from Australia, he wanted to make sure all would proceed.

 Yes, I received my treatment, four Neridronate infusions over a fortnight in a beautiful clinic set high on the hill overlooking Genova harbour.
-Yes, I recovered 90% of my function so that today I am only limited by residual stiffness in my right side that could have been prevented if I had been able to access rehabilitation soon after the treatment.
+Yes, I recovered 90% of my function so that today I am only limited by residual stiffness in my right side.
+The neridronate acts on the bone cells that caused the nervous over reaction to the original injury.
+These are slow growing cells so the response to Neridronate is slow.

 LOCKDOWNS, 1, 2,3 and 4

-After reaching the border and finding San Remo deserted, we continued on to Nice, hoping to find a hotel and reschedule our flight home.
-Our pre-booked three-week holiday, post treatment, could no longer happen as all borders were closing making being a tourist untenable.
-Also, to our alarm, hotels were closing one by one, like a pack of dominoes.
-Unable to secure a flight on our visits to a barely-functioning Nice airport, we took refuge in hotel after hotel, unsure of our immediate future.
+We continued on to Nice, hoping to find a hotel and reschedule our flight home.
+Our pre-booked three-week holiday, post treatment, could no longer happen as all borders were closing.
+Being a tourist was untenable.
+Also, to our alarm, French hotels were closing one by one, like a pack of dominoes.
+Unable to secure a flight on our visits to a barely functioning Nice airport, we took refuge in hotel after hotel, unsure of our immediate future.
 We met similarly stranded people from all over the world.
 They all had interesting stories.

 At that point, I knew I would write up my story about CRPS if I recovered so others would know of the ‘cure’.
 But one day at the airport we met a young ballet dancer, a mother with a teenage daughter and a very helpful young chef from Torquay, all trying to get flights home.
 Why not add the plight of these people into my book and write not a non-fictional true story but a blend of fiction and true life?

 That was the moment when The Last Hotel was born, my story of love and loss, of lockdown and family, my story of hope.
-While recovering at a snail’s pace, I tapped out my ideas onto my old battered iPad.
-I could only use my left hand so it was a one -handed slow process, particularly for capital letters and punctuation.
+While recovering at a snail’s pace, I tapped out my ideas onto my old, battered iPad.
+I could only use my left hand, so it was a one -handed slow process, particularly for capital letters and punctuation.
 Once we finally arrived home in Queensland, Australia, I continued the writing in lockdown finishing the book in five months.

 The Last Hotel-Interview with Author